 What Does It Take to Remember a Word?

 If you’re wondering how to study vocabulary, look no further.
-Here’s a quick reminder of what is most important when you learn new words.
-If you follow these steps, you won’t waste any time or energy:
+Here’s a quick reminder of what’s most important when you learn new words.
+If you follow these steps, you won’t waste time or energy while you learn:

-• memorize meaning – the most obvious step.
-You don’t have to learn and memorize the meaning by looking up the translation in a dictionary.
-It’s even better to connect the new word to an image or to your own definition, especially since most words don’t have one perfect translation.
+• Memorize the Meaning – The most obvious step.
+You don’t have to learn and memorize the meaning by looking up the translation in a dictionary (unless you want to).
+It’s better to connect the new word to an image or to your own definition, especially since most words don’t have one perfect translation.

-• memorize spelling.
-But you can ignore spelling if your goal is strictly speaking.
+• Memorize the Spelling – But you can ignore spelling if your goal is strictly to speak.
 Thinking about spelling in some languages might even mess up your pronunciation.

-• memorize pronunciation.
-A very important step that is too often ignored.
+• Memorize the Pronunciation – A very important step that is too often ignored.
 It’s vital for certain languages, like English, whose spelling is different from its pronunciation (see our articles on English pronunciation for more information).
 It’s better to learn the correct pronunciation from the very beginning than to go back and correct bad habits.

-• memorize use.
-If it’s a simple noun, that’s usually not too hard to do.
+• Memorize the Use – If it’s a simple noun, that’s usually not too hard to do.
 But for other types of words, it’s important to know when and how to use them (our apps provide example sentences, which show how a word might typically be used).

-This might seem like a lot of work to memorize just one word, but rest assured, we’re going to present many techniques for optimizing the learning process and making it worth the effort.
+This might seem like a lot of work to memorize just one word, but rest assured, we’ll go over many different techniques for optimizing the learning process and making it worth the effort.

 How to Learn Vocabulary More Efficiently